carme-group/kalyke/README.rst

 TODO:
 * Add starship.rs (with reasonable configuration)
-* ADd /opt/kalyke/venv/jupyter/bin/ to the PATH
+* Add /opt/kalyke/venv/jupyter/bin/ to the PATH
+* Put virtualenvwrapper in /opt/kalyke/venv/jupyter/bin/

 Kalyke is smaller moon of Jupiter, part of the Carme group.